HTTP-APIs/http-apis.github.io/Design.md

 <a name="moddata"></a>
 ## Manipulating data
-We already saw how `insert` work in the Adding instance section, we will now see how the other crud operations work and what are the errors and exceptions for each of them.
+We already saw how insertion works in the "Adding instance" section, we will now see how the other crud operations work and what are the errors and exceptions for each of them.

 <a name="crud"></a>
 ### CRUD opertions
-Apart from `insert`, the CRUD operations also support `get`, `delete` and `update` opertions.
+Apart from insertion (create/insert), the CRUD operations also support get (read), delete and update operations.
 Here are examples for all three:

 GET
 ```python